What can you afford?

 Over £1.5 million17%

-From 1st April 2025, the stamp duty rates will be:
+As of April 2025, the stamp duty rates for additional properties are:

 Proportion of property valueRate for additional property